Book ban panel makes case for inclusion: 'Largest form of censorship right now'

 Representatives from Tulsa’s local bookstores and community organizations are speaking out about the need for inclusive spaces, including on bookshelves.

-As part of a Wednesday afternoon panel at the University of Tulsa’s Switchyard Festival, Fulton Street Books owner Onikah Asamoa-Caesar, Jeff Martin with Booksmart Tulsa and Michelle Simmons, a volunteer librarian at the Dennis R. Neill Equality Center, laid out their concerns about an increase in book banning attempts both nationally and at the local level.
+As part of a Wednesday afternoon panel at the University of Tulsa’s Switchyard Festival, Fulton Street Books & Coffee owner Onikah Asamoa-Caesar, Jeff Martin with Booksmart Tulsa, and Michelle Simmons, a volunteer librarian at Oklahomans for Equality's Dennis R. Neill Equality Center, laid out their concerns about an increase in book banning attempts both nationally and at the local level.

 “It is very much a straw man argument,” Simmons said.
 “It sounds really good to combat pornography in schools without really understanding the reasoning behind sex education or those sorts of things.”